ettomatic/ashikawa-core/README.md

 You can also start up yard for documentation: `yard server --reload`

+## Contributing

+When you want to write code for the project, please follow these guidelines:

+1. Claim the ticket: Tell us that you want to work on a certain ticket, we will assign it to you (We don't want two people to work on the same thing ;) )
+2. Write an Integration Test: Describe what you want to do (our integration tests touch the database)
+3. Implement it: Write a unit test, check that it fails, make the test pass – repeat (our unit tests don't touch the database)
+4. Write Documentation for it: Check the compatability with our rules via *yardstick*
+5. Send the Pull Request :)

 ## Documentation

 We want `Ashikawa::Core` to be a solid foundation for all Ruby Libraries connecting to AvocadoDB.
 Therefore we want an excellent documentation.
 [We want to reach 100% documentation coverage](https://github.com/triAGENS/ashikawa-core/issues/10).
 There are two tasks for that: